A Virga Mystery: BALANCING ACT

 Amy shrugged.
 “I was back in our hometown, I ended up chatting with your parents when they came to visit my parents, and I didn’t have anything else going on this weekend.
 So I thought, what the heck.”

 “Being here is also a chance for Amy to talk to the editor of one of your university publications,” my dad put in.
 “Apparently they’d met in an online forum, and he has some items she could use.
 So it wasn’t just about seeing you again.”

 “But dear, do notice how that means Amy has connections,” my mother added.
 “Maybe she can help give you some direction for the job market.
 You can’t spend the rest of your life working here on those supernatural oddities, right?”

 Ah, so there it was.
 The fact that Amy was sitting a little uncomfortably also implied to me that her interest in my writing was genuine, and as such she wasn’t in on my parents trying to leverage me away from Melissa’s supernatural agency.
 I wondered if Amy even knew about the supernatural.
 It seemed unlikely, as my parents themselves only had a vague idea of the work Melissa and I did.

 At the same time though, I had been asking myself exactly where my life was going to go after my degree.
 And I had been putting off thinking about it.
 Meaning I was simultaneously annoyed by my parents’ meddling, and yet appreciative that they were looking out for me at a time when I wasn’t really doing it for myself.

 ASIDE: I’ve decided to keep every-other-week updating, which means that this serial is liable to continue for the rest of 2019.
+A reminder that the 3 earlier cases aren’t necessary to follow this much longer story.
 Hope you enjoy, share the links and all.